-St Mary's provides an annual written report as well as two progress data reports throughout the school year, as well as parent/carer meetings.
-These provide information about how well a student is progressing.
+St. Mary's provides an annual written report as well as two progress data reports throughout the school year, as well as Parent/Carer meetings.
+These provide information about how well a child is doing.

-Parents/Carers of students on the Additional Needs Register are informed in the autumn term and will receive communication from the school when any additional provision is put in place.
+Parents/ carers of students on the Additional Needs Register are informed in the autumn term and will receive communication from the school when any additional provision is put in place.
 There are also opportunities to access further discussions with school staff if parents/carers feel this would be helpful.